spdobest/RxJavaWorld/README.md

 **Replay** -> ensure that all observers see the same sequence of emitted items, even if they subscribe after the Observable has begun emitting items
 **Merge** -> combine multiple Observables into one by merging their emissions
 **SwitchMap** -> ransform the items emitted by an Observable into Observables, and mirror those items emitted by the most-recently transformed Observable

+#### RxJava 2 Examples present in this sample project

+1. RxJava 2.0 Example using CompositeDisposable as CompositeSubscription and Subscription have been removed.

+2. RxJava 2 Example using Flowable.

+3. RxJava 2 Example using SingleObserver, CompletableObserver.

+4. RxJava 2 Example using RxJava2 operators such as map, zip, take, reduce, flatMap, filter, buffer, skip, merge, concat, replay, and much more:

+RxJava 2 Android Samples using Function as Func1 has been removed.

+RxJava 2 Android Samples using BiFunction as Func2 has been removed.

+And many others android examples

+Quick Look on few changes done in RxJava2 over RxJava1

+**RxJava1 -> RxJava2**

+onCompleted -> onComplete - without the trailing d
+Func1 -> Function
+Func2 -> BiFunction
+CompositeSubscription -> CompositeDisposable
+limit operator has been removed - Use take in RxJava2
+and much more.

   https://techbeacon.com/missing-rxjava-2-guide-supercharge-your-android-development

 **Github Examples**
 https://github.com/amitshekhariitbhu/RxJava2-Android-Samples
 https://github.com/ravidsrk/Rxjava2-Android-Playground